ratflow/ratflow-desktop/README.md

 ```
 ${{cat ~/my_configs/clementine-key-bindings}}
 ```
+<a name="profiles"></a>
 ### Profiles

 Actually, the `config.d` directory path is `~/.config/ratflow/profiles/<profile name>/config.d`.
-This means that it belongs to its profile, and you can easily switch between profiles by calling `rfreload --p` or `rfreload --profile` command with name of the profile you are willing to switch to.
+This means that it belongs to its profile, and you can easily switch between profiles by calling `rfreload --p` or `rfreload --profile` command with a name of the profile you are willing to switch to.
 For example:

 ```
 rfreload -p john-home-dark
 rfreload --profile work-vertical-screen
 ```

 It will in fact just create a symbolic link leading to your profile in `~/.config/ratflow/profiles/current`.
 Partial configuration files can also be symbolic links leading to some base profile in order to avoid redundancy.
 If you want to investigate your current profile, use:

 ```
 rfreload -i
 ```

 See `rfreload --help` to learn more.

+<a name="ratflow-core"></a>
 ## Ratflow core

 The [ratflow-core](https://github.com/ratflow/ratflow-core) package provides `rfreload` script, session initialization mechanism and basic dependencies.